10 Great Games That Aren’t D&D (For One Shots & Mini-Campaigns)

 Play Lancer by Massif Press instead for the most in depth, beautifully tactical representation of big metal boys beating the crap out of each other (with a gigantic, rich setting that’s to die for).

-If you’re not willing to subject yourself to the 400+ page grimoire of rules so complex they’d make D&D 4e blush, then the Mecha Hack (which is based on a rules-lite D&D hack called The Black Hack) is going to be more your speed.
+If you’re not willing to subject yourself to the 400+ page grimoire of rules so complex they’d make D&D 4e blush, then the Mecha Hack is going to be more your speed.

 Leave a Comment